 Tip 1.
 Ensure any review starts with core decisions at the production process level

-Blue sky thinking is needed.
-If from the start, cost saving is the only driver for a company seeking to address cost issues in its waste treatment and disposal operations, many opportunities to improve company sustainability can be missed.
+Blue-sky thinking is needed.
+If from the start, cost savings are the only driver for a company seeking to address cost issues in its waste treatment and disposal operations, many opportunities to improve company sustainability can be missed.

 Unfortunately, the initial driver for a review of waste treatment practices within a business is usually the realisation that impending production changes are about to trigger higher discharge costs.

-Since energy costs rose much higher in 2022 the biogas companies have been able to pay for the pulp.
+Since energy costs rose much higher in 2022, biogas companies have been able to pay for the pulp.

 Such narrowly based decisions to do business as usual and adopt piecemeal changes to how a business manages waste can be regrettable.
 Simply building a water treatment facility or, for example, a composting plant, to avoid waste treatment and disposal charges in the future, can be a major opportunity lost.